TelerikAcademy/JavaScript-UI-and-DOM/Teamwork/README.md

 ##Non-required Work
 *   Completely finished project is not obligatory required.
 It will not be a big problem if your project is not completely finished or is not working greatly
     *   This team work project is for educational purpose
-    *   Its main purpose it to experience using graphics, dom manipulation and OOP in a real-world-like project and to get some experience in team working and team collaboration with a source control system.
+    *   Its main purpose it to experience using graphics, DOM manipulation and OOP in a real-world-like project and to get some experience in team working and team collaboration with a source control system.
 *   Implementation of server-side logic with ASP.NET, PHP, Java or Node.js

 ##Deliverables